Oil prices climb as deep freeze shuts U.S. oil wells, curbs refineries

 SINGAPORE, Feb 16 (Reuters) - Oil prices rose on Tuesday as a cold front shut wells and refineries in Texas, the biggest crude producing state in the United States, the world's biggest oil producer.

-U.S. West Texas Intermediate (WTI) crude CLc1 futures gained 62 cents, or about 1%, to $60.09 a barrel.
+U.S. West Texas Intermediate (WTI) crude CLc1 futures gained 82 cents, or 1.4%, to $60.29 a barrel.
 WTI did not settle on Monday because of a U.S. federal holiday.
 Prices will settle at the close of trading on Tuesday.

 "The unexpected U.S. supply disruption provides another short term price recovery bridge that has likely taken oil prices to a level where markets were eventually heading but just a little bit quicker than expected," Stephen Innes, chief global markets strategist at Axi said in a note on Tuesday.

-The cold weather in the U.S. halted Texas oil wells and refineries on Monday and forced restrictions on natural gas and crude pipeline operators.
+The cold weather in the United States halted Texas oil wells and refineries on Monday and forced restrictions on natural gas and crude pipeline operators.

 The rare deep freeze prompted the state's electric power suppliers to impose rotating blackouts, leaving nearly 3 million homes and businesses without power.